Content Collaboration Software: Working with Subject Matter Experts around the World

 The Solution: Content Collaboration Software

-Content collaboration software like the Vasont CMS's Collaborative Review solution allows SMEs to review content virtually.
+Content collaboration software like the Vasont CCMS's Collaborative Review solution allows SMEs to review content virtually.
 The content collaboration software is integrated with the Vasont Content Management System for conversion to XML and multichannel publishing.

 Subject Matter Experts Collaborate Collectively

-Rather than passing a file from person to person to add their comments, or every SME making comments on a separate copy of a document, the Vasont CMS's content collaboration software solution allows contributors to share comments and feedback dynamically on one source of content.
+Rather than passing a file from person to person to add their comments, or every SME making comments on a separate copy of a document, the Vasont CCMS's content collaboration software solution allows contributors to share comments and feedback dynamically on one source of content.

 Secure Content Available 24/7